Mad Max (film): Vehicles

 Max's yellow Interceptor was a 1974 Ford Falcon XB sedan (previously a Victoria police car) with a 351 c.i.d.
 Cleveland V8 engine.

 The Big Bopper, driven by Roop and Charlie, was also a 1974 Ford Falcon XB sedan and a former Victoria police car, but was powered by a 302 c.i.d.
 V8.
 The March Hare, driven by Sarse and Scuttle, was an in-line-six-powered 1972 Ford Falcon XA sedan (this car was formerly a Melbourne taxi cab).

 Max's black Pursuit Special was a 1973 Ford XB Falcon GT351, a limited edition hardtop (sold in Australia from December 1973 to August 1976), which was primarily modified by Murray Smith, Peter Arcadipane, and Ray Beckerley.
-The main modifications were the Concorde front end and the supercharger protruding through the bonnet (for looks only; it was not functional).
+The main modifications were the Concorde front end, and the supercharger protruding through the bonnet (a nonfunctional cosmetic feature).
 The Concorde front was a fairly new accessory at the time, designed by Peter Arcadipane at Ford Australia as a showpiece, and later became available to the general public because of its popularity.
 After filming for Mad Max was completed, the car went up for sale, but no buyer was found, so it was given to Smith.
 He kept it until Miller wanted to use it for Mad Max 2, after which it again found no buyers and was left at a wrecking yard in Adelaide.
 It was bought and restored by Bob Forsenko, who later sold it to the Cars of the Stars Motor Museum in Cumbria, England.
-When the museum closed, the car went to a collection in the Dezer Museum in Miami, Florida.
+When that museum closed, the car then went to a collection in the Dezer Museum in Miami, Florida.

 The Nightrider's vehicle, another Pursuit Special, was a 1972 Holden HQ Monaro coupe.
 It was also tuned, but was deliberately damaged to make it look like it had been involved in crashes.

 The car driven by the young couple that is vandalised and then finally destroyed by the bikers is a 1959 Chevrolet Bel Air Sedan modified to look like a hot rod, with fake fuel injection stacks, fat tires, and a flame-red paint job.

 Of the motorcycles that appear in the film, 14 were Kawasaki Kz1000 donated by a local Kawasaki dealer.
 All were modified in appearance by Melbourne business La Parisienne: one as the MFP bike ridden by Goose, and the balance for members of Toecutter's gang, many of which were portrayed by members of a local Victorian motorcycle club, the Vigilantes.

+The small blue van destroyed after being hit by The Big Bopper is a 1966 Mazda Bongo.
+It was the director's personal vehicle but contrary to popular belief his van was not destroyed.
+For the stunt it is replaced by another Bongo, in poor condition and engineless, salvaged from a scrapyard and hastily repainted.
+Moreover, the paint cans on its roof are actually filled with milk, which would be easier to clean after filming.

-By the end of filming, fourteen vehicles had been destroyed in the chase and crash scenes, including the director's personal Mazda Bongo (the small, blue van that spins uncontrollably after being struck by the Big Bopper in the film's opening chase).
+By the end of filming, fourteen vehicles had been destroyed in the chase and crash scenes.